 The Legend of the Giant Mule and Virgin Mary

-The dinosaur tracks are not the only attraction at Cabo Espichel.
+The fascinating tracks from the long gone dinosaurs at Cabo Espichel are actually not the only attraction.
 On top of the cliffs, you will also find the church and sanctuary of Nossa Senhora do Cabo.
 Surprisingly, the dinosaur tracks and sanctuary are more closely linked than you might suspect.
 Back in medieval times, we hadn’t yet figured out what dinosaurs were.
 This was mostly because we still thought the Earth was only a few thousand years old.
 Instead, the locals interpreted the dinosaur tracks as a religious miracle: traces from a giant mule that climbed the cliff, carrying virgin Mary to the top.

 In the Middle Ages, locals interpreted the dinosaur tracks as a religious miracle: traces from a giant mule that climbed the cliff, carrying virgin Mary to the top.

 Of course, now we know that there was no climbing involved and this giant mule was actually a hefty dinosaur.
-Nonetheless, this legendary miracle inspired the construction of the church and sanctuary that still remain at the cape.
+Nonetheless, this legendary miracle inspired the locals to build a church and sanctuary that still remain at the cape.
 The sanctuary became a beloved place of pilgrimage, already attracting many travelers in the 14th, 15th, and 16th centuries.

 The Lagosteiros tracksite is located north of the church and sanctuary of Cabo Espichel.
 You can hike from the sanctuary to reach the Lagosteiros tracksite.
-The Pedra da Mua tracksite can’t really be visited, but you can definitely see the footsteps on the side of the cliff that supports the church and sanctuary.
+It’s practically impossible to visit the Pedra da Mua tracksite, but you can definitely see the footsteps on the side of the cliff that supports the church and sanctuary.
 One of the best views of the Pedra da Mua tracks is actually from the Lagosteiros tracksite.

 Keep in mind that some of the tracks are difficult to spot with an untrained eye.
 If you’re interested in learning more about Cabo Espichel’s prehistoric history, I recommend booking a guide from Vertente Natural.
 They are experts on the area’s terrain and can join you on your hike.
 Alternatively, if you don’t have a lot of time to go hiking (or have difficulty walking) they can take you on a ride in their jeep, like I did.

-The best thing about Cabo Espichel is its proximity to Lisbon.
-Combining a city trip to Lisbon with a day trip to Setúbal is extremely easy.
+The best thing about Cabo Espichel is that it’s close to Lisbon.
+Combining a city trip to Lisbon with a day trip to Setúbal is very easy.
 You can enjoy the food and architecture in the capital, while also exploring natural landscapes and learning about prehistoric Portugal.
 The easiest mode of transport would be to rent a car.
 It usually takes less than two hours to reach Cabo Espichel from central Lisbon.

-This article was written in collaboration with Turismo de Lisboa and TAP Portugal, thank you for the invite!
+I wrote this article in collaboration with Turismo de Lisboa and TAP Portugal, thank you for the invite for this amazing trip!
 As always, I retain full editorial control of all my articles.
 Curious about the region?
 Visit VisitLisboa to find more information.